Mortalsinner/Polaris-/README.md

 ## The Technology behind Polaris+

-Polaris+ are made using React.JS, Nasa API, and Tailwincss along with DaisyUI, in the mean time we're only using CDN for Tailwind and DaisyUI.
+Polaris+ are made using React.JS, Nasa API, and Tailwincss along with DaisyUI.
+In the mean time we're only using CDN for Tailwind and DaisyUI.